ibm-messaging/mq-smf-csv/README.md

 * Add SQL mode to generate DDL corresponding to column headings
 * printWQ now has more descriptive column names

+July 2016
+* Add progress indicator

+August 2016
+* Add correlator field to better link WQ/WTID/WTAS
+* Add user-written content in docs directory.
+How to use SQL.

 Pull requests
 =============